madanyc/workfront-learn.en/help/workfront-for-proofing-users/review-and-approve-proofs/manage-proof-comments.md

 ---
 title: How to Manage Proof Comments
 description: Learn how to manage proof comments in [!DNL Adobe Workfront] by applying comment actions, resolving comments, and filtering the comments column.
+exl-id: 603023f3-f79e-414c-a6da-1f42c234c63d
 ---
 # Manage proof comments

 [!DNL Workfront] helps you track and manage work related to each comment on a proof—such as making corrections on the asset—with comment actions or by resolving comments.